alirezamika/autoscraper/README.md

 This project is made for automatic web scraping to make scraping easy.
-It gets an url or the html content of a web page and a list of sample data which we want to scrape from that page.
+It gets a url or the html content of a web page and a list of sample data which we want to scrape from that page.
 It learns the scraping rules and returns the similar elements.
-Then you can use this learned object with new urls to get similar content of those new pages.
+Then you can use this learned object with new urls to get similar content or the exact same element of those new pages.

 ## Installation